madeindra/madeindra.github.io/_posts/2024-09-28-ai-for-mock-interview.md

 Meanwhile, the backend was built with Golang, serving as API interface with OpenAI's API.
 The process follows these steps:

 1. Transcribe the voice recording into text
-2. Pass the transcript to the chat API to get generate a question
+2. Pass the transcript to the chat API to generate a question
 3. Convert the text question into voice

 When I need to make this app available for non-developer job interview, it was just a matter of updating the prompt with no change necessary to the backend or the frontend code.